Ngurah Rai International Airport: History

 The earlier extension of the runway subsequently caused disruption of natural sand flow along the coast.

 By 1975 the anticipated rise in passenger volumes was already overburdening the older terminal and works were commenced on a new international passenger terminal, with completion in 1978.
 The old International Terminal was then converted into the now Domestic Terminal and the old Domestic Terminal was converted to use as the Cargo and Catering facilities building.

-On 1 October 1980 based on the Government Decree No. 26 of 1980, the management of Ngurah Rai International Airport was passed over from the Directorate of Air Transportation to Perum Angkasa Pura.
+On 1 October 1980 based on the Government Decree No. 26 of 1980, the management of Ngurah Rai International Airport was passed over from the Directorate of Air Transport to Perum Angkasa Pura.
 Since then the aviation facilities including the apron, the terminal and other buildings have been further developed by Perum Angkasa Pura.
 In 1986 by Government Decree No. 25 Perum Angkasa Pura changed name to become Perum Angkasa Pura I. The Indonesian term Pelabuhan Udara was changed into Bandar Udara based on the Transportations Ministerial Decision No.213/HK.207/Phb-85 on 1 September 1985.
 Commencing 1 October 1989 until 31 August 1992 further major airport improvement works were undertaken including a landing strip extension to 3,000 m, taxiway relocations, apron expansion, passenger and cargo building expansions and the further development of air navigational and aircraft fueling facilities.
 With the issuing of the Government Decree No. 5 of 1992 then Perum Angkasa Pura I was converted into a PT.
 (Persero) Angkasa Pura 1.
 Company activities include aviation facilities provisions and airport services.
 Project Phase II was carried out 10 February 1998 with planned completion June 2000.